TO THE WAVERER

 linked with love in one volume,

-the universe is scattered:
+that which through the universe is scattered:

 substance and accidents and their customs